Loading tech stack...

 Jambalom Ecommerce Platform

 A production ecommerce platform for a specialist sampled instrument product.
-Built to handle the full commercial flow from product discovery and checkout through to payment, fulfilment, account access, and ongoing customer management.
+Built to handle the full commercial flow from product discovery and checkout through to payments, fulfilment, customer accounts, licences, and ongoing customer management.

 • Supports full ecommerce flows, not just product marketing